 Each vial contains approximately 7 mg lyophilized substrate.
 Reconstitute by adding 6.5 ml of LAL Reagent Water to yield a concentration of ~2mM.
-Prior to use, an aliquot of the substrate solution should be warmed to $37^{\circ}C \pm 1^{\circ}C$.

-Lyophilized chromogenic substrate is to be stored at $2-8^{\circ}$ C. Once reconstituted, the substrate solution is stable for four weeks at $2-8^{\circ}$ C. Protect Substrate from Long-term Exposure to Light.
+Lyophilized chromogenic substrate is to be stored at 2-8°C. Once reconstituted, the substrate solution is stable for four weeks at 2-8°C, if not contaminated with microorganisms or endotoxin.